brianonyiego/bank-web-app-asp.netcore-razor-pages/README.md

 Bank-Transaction-System
-A basic transaction management system, serves the purpose of keeping track of some information such as account number, bank name, amount etc. This is a MVC Project, performes the basic database CRUD operation.
+A basic transaction management system designed to keep track of key banking information such as account numbers, bank names, and transaction amounts.
+This is an MVC project that performs basic database CRUD operations.

 Tech Stack
-Client: Presentation or View Layer written with HTML, CSS, Razor View Engine
+Client: HTML, CSS, Razor View Engine
-Server: ASP.NET Core MVC, MSSQL Server, Entity Framework Core IDE/Tools: Microsoft Visual Studio, Microsoft Visual Studio Code, Microsoft SQL Server Management Studio Documentation
+Server: ASP.NET Core MVC, MSSQL Server, Entity Framework Core IDE/Tools: Microsoft Visual Studio, Visual Studio Code, Microsoft SQL Server Management Studio Documentation
+Project Description
-Project Description: In this project I've tried to build an Transaction Management System for Banking Information, which will keep all the transaction details of an organization.
-The Basic CRUD operation has performed in order to make this project functional, which are Create, Read, Update and Delete any transaction record.
+This project is a Transaction Management System for banking information.
+It keeps transaction records for an organization and allows users to Create, Read, Update, and Delete (CRUD) transaction data.

+Back-end Task
-Back-end Task: I've chosen ASP.NET Core 6 MVC pattern backend framework to build and manage the renowned three modules; Model-View-Controller and execute some functionalities such as Create, Read, Update and Delete by communicating with the database From Controller module based upon the Models.
-For Database table creation and data migration, I used Entity Framework Core ORM Tool, And Microsoft SQL Server Management Studio is used for Database Management purpose.
+The backend is built using the ASP.NET Core 6 MVC framework, utilizing the Model-View-Controller pattern.
+The Entity Framework Core ORM tool is used for database operations like table creation and data migration, while Microsoft SQL Server Management Studio is used to manage the database.

+Front-end Task
-Front-end Task: To visualize content on client side (in browser) I've used Razor View Engine as server side markup language but for viewing purpose.
+To display data on the client side, Razor View Engine is used as the server-side markup language.
+HTML and CSS are used to create and style the webpage components.
-Specific Components and webpages are created with HTML, CSS and Razor HTML Embedding.

 Demo Screenshots:

-After login: